Alleged boogaloo members ordered detained in federal custody

 FBI agents learned that the defendants were planning to firebomb a NV Energy substation on May 28 to create unrest in Las Vegas, according to a federal complaint.

-But the men instead sought to disrupt the Black Lives Matter protests.
+But the men instead sought to disrupt the Black Lives Matter protests, the complaint said.
 Agents arrested the three men before a May 30 demonstration downtown after they learned the men were prepared to toss Molotov cocktails at police, the complaint alleges.

 Contact Jeff German at jgerman@reviewjournal.com or 702-380-4564.
 Follow @JGermanRJ on Twitter.
 German is a member of the Review-Journal’s investigative team, focusing on reporting that holds leaders and agencies accountable and exposes wrongdoing.
 Support our journalism.